jnozzi/cocoadev.com/markdown/IconServicesAndUtilities.md

-General/IconServicesAndUtilities is the Carbon API used to deal with icons, icon resources and icon files.
+IconServicesAndUtilities is the Carbon API used to deal with icons, icon resources and icon files.

-**General/CocoaWrappers**:
+**CocoaWrappers**:

-* General/IconFamily
+* IconFamily

 ----